subosito/sixpack-go/README.md

 session := sixpack.NewSession(opts)
 ```

+## Notes

+The sixpack-go package is tested using drone.io services.
+You can see the build script on https://gist.github.com/subosito/6412007.

 ## What is Sixpack?

 [Sixpack](http://sixpack.seatgeek.com/) is a language-agnostic AB testing framework.
 It makes easy to run A/B tests across multiple web services written in different languages.